acoomans/SimulatorRemoteNotifications/README.md

 ### Install the static library

-1. Copy the project file in yours
+1. Copy the project file in your project
 2. Link your binary with the library, under _Target_ > _Build Phases_ > _Link binary with libraries_ then add the _libSimulatorRemoteNotifications.a_
 3. set `OTHER_LINKER_FLAGS="-ObjC"` for your target